 Cons

-• Average snow and ice traction is not compatible with tough winter conditions.
+• Average snow and ice traction.
+Not compatible with tough winter conditions.

 Continental Terrain Contact A/T tire